EdOverflow/security-template/README.md

 <br/>
 </div>

+# Project

+_SecurityTemplate_ is a static website template for security pages, powered by Jekyll.
+It's easy to get started.
+Clone this repo, edit the configuration files and content to your liking, and publish with [GitHub Pages](https://pages.github.com) or your own server environment.

 # Structure

-_security-template_ is a static website template for security pages, powered by Jekyll.
 The template directory structure is as follows:

 ```
 .